mbeaudru/ethereum-todolist/README.md

 * __Where can I find more documentation?__

-    All truffle boxes are a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+    This project has been created with [truffle-box-react](https://github.com/truffle-box/truffle-box-react/) which is a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 Either one would be a great place to start!